Opening and Closing Dates for Chardham Yatra 2026

 • Closing Date – 11 November 2026 (Tentative)

-The trek up to Yamunotri is 8 kms long and starts from Janki Chatti.
+The Yamunotri trek is 6 km one-way from Janki Chatti to the temple.
+It takes 3–4 hours going up.
 It is believed that taking a dip in the Yamuna River will rid you of your sins.

 FAQ

-Ans: Chardhams are significant for Hindu devotees as it is considered the holiest pilgrimage destinations in India for spiritual salvation and attaining Moksha according to Hindu belief system.
-Devotees from all over India undertake a very difficult journey of Chardham for spiritual purification of soul and self-discovery.
+Char Dhams are significant for Hindu devotees as they are considered the holiest pilgrimage destinations in India for spiritual salvation and attaining Moksha according to Hindu belief.
+Devotees from all over India undertake this challenging journey for spiritual purification and self-discovery.

-Ans: There is no official age restriction for Chardham Darshan.
-Children below 5 years and senior citizens above 60 years must undertake a medical checkup before the journey.
+There is no official age restriction for Char Dham darshan.
+Children below 5 years and senior citizens above 60 years must undertake a medical check-up before the journey.
+A medical fitness certificate is required at registration for pilgrims above 60.

-Q5- How are the accommodation options in Chardhams?
+Q5.
+How are the accommodation options at Char Dhams?

-Ans: The recommended route for Chardham yatra is -Haridwar/Rishikesh → Yamunotri → Gangotri → Kedarnath → Badrinath.
-Haridwar/ Rishikesh are the major gateways to prepare for your Chardham journey.
+The recommended route for Char Dham Yatra is: Haridwar/Rishikesh → Yamunotri → Gangotri → Kedarnath → Badrinath.
+Haridwar and Rishikesh are the major gateways to start the journey.

 Get Full Details On: